xiebb7/biocre/README.md

                  lambda_l2=0.1,
                  downsample=None)
 ```
 The returned list encompasses the linkage for each chromosome.
 Given that BioCRE can be resource-intensive, employing significant amounts of memory, you may opt to expedite processing and reduce memory consumption through cell downsampling.
-Setting the desired cell count via the ·downsample· parameter facilitates this.
+Setting the desired cell count via the `downsample` parameter facilitates this.
 Alternatively, utilizing the metacells derived from rna_adata and atac_adata can also speed computations, offering a strategy to manage large datasets more efficiently.